mzia-CH/Styleguides/java/java_code_review_guide.md

 - Unit tests cover each code path, including error conditions and invalid parameters.
 - Standard algorithms are tested against expected results.
 - Edge cases and corner cases are explicitly tested.
-- Code fixes have corresponding unit tests, and issue numbers are referenced in documentation.
+- Code fixes have corresponding unit tests and issue numbers are referenced in documentation.
 - Arrays and collections are checked for index bounds before access.
 - Code does not reimplement existing functionality available in public frameworks.